woost/wust2/README.md

 Goal: Scale communication and collaboration within large groups.
 The core idea can be imagined as a mix of the expressiveness of mind-mapping, Wiki and realtime collaborative editing.

 This project is in an early stage of development.
-You can already play around with the online version: https://wust.space
+You can already play around with the online version: https://wust.space.
+Current master is deployed automatically to https://wust.space:8443.

 Contributions very welcome.
 Please ask questions and share ideas.